-Sometime ago, Vito Delsante and I , we who are partners at our company ETERNAL KICK, were in talks with The Great Archie Publications about working with the Great STAN LEE And his Mighty
+Sometime ago, Vito Delsante and I , we who are (were) partners at my company ETERNAL KICK, were in talks with The Great Archie Publications about working with the Great STAN LEE And his Mighty 7.

 ….
 But after a year of negotiations, it didn’t pan out.
 It was kind of one of those losses you just snap your fingers and suck your teeth and go, “Awww, MaaaAAAAaaannn…”